helenqu/scone/README.md

 ## Input Data
 SCONE takes in supernova (SN) photometry data in the format output by [SNANA](https://github.com/RickKessler/SNANA) simulations.
-Photometry data must be separated into two types of CSV files: *metadata* and *observation data*.
+Photometry data must be separated into two types of files: *metadata* and *observation data*.

 Multiple metadata and observation data files are acceptable (and preferred for large datasets), but there should be a 1-1 correspondence between metadata and observation data files, i.e. the observation data for all objects in a particular metadata file should exist in a single corresponding observation file.